Nutrunity

 Shellfish have the highest levels of magnesium.

-Eating a wide variety of whole grains, legumes, and vegetables (especially dark-green, leafy vegetables) daily will help provide the recommended intakes of magnesium and maintain normal storage.
+Eating a wide variety of whole grains, legumes, and vegetables (especially dark-green, leafy vegetables) daily will help provide the recommended intake of magnesium and maintain normal storage.
 Green vegetables such as spinach, Kale, and other vegetables of the Brassicae family are good sources of magnesium because magnesium is at the core of the chlorophyll molecule.
 Some legumes (beans and peas), avocado, nuts and seeds, and whole, unrefined grains are also good sources of magnesium.

-Avoid processed and refined cereals-based food, including breads and pasta; the magnesium-rich germ and bran have been removed (15g of wheat bran contains 89 mg of magnesium)(5), leaving a product literally minerals-free (and fibre-free), made mainly of carbohydrates (including lots of added sugar, and salt).
+Avoid processed and refined cereals-based food, including bread and pasta; the magnesium-rich germ and bran have been removed (15g of wheat bran contains 89 mg of magnesium)(5), leaving a product literally minerals-free (and fibre-free), made mainly of carbohydrates (including lots of added sugar, and salt).

 Beans and rice have lower levels of magnesium (a portion contains between 35–50 mg); however, they are still considered to be a good source(5), as they are able to cover between 10–19% of the Daily Value (the DV for magnesium is 400 milligrams (mg).
 See table below).